Wordclock/firmware/README.md

 ## CONTRIBUTIONS

 The source code itself is maintained using git.
 The project along with its repositories lives over at [github.com][11].
+Contributions of any kind are welcome.
+Please, if possible, use the means provided by github.com to report bugs and/or request features.
+The preferred way to submit patches are pull requests.
+If you new to git and/or are not familiar with this process, refer to [12] for a detailed description on how to submit a pull request.

-Contributions of any kind (bug reports, feature requests, patches) are welcome.
-The `TODO` file within the projects root directory contains a list of things that still need to be done, so feel free to start hacking away ;).
+In case you are looking for something to work on, you probably want to take a look at the `TODO` file within the projects root directory.
+It contains a list of things that still need to be done, so feel free to start hacking away ;).

 There is also a [gitorious.org][12] repository, which currently is being used as a mirror only.